-[] Students are active [] Students responded [] Students can describe the control of the cont vely engaged in whol d to informal assessm cribe the relationship O OBSERVED IND e class assessment ac lents using the pre-est between specific asset it their individual score ctivities and interested ablished routines / signssments and specific inals.
-Diearning goals and p Comments: en er i sistember dessen sammalarliket veretikkenskinsterik hande kansen.
-I sammalari en in nemerica para di Laran de Laran de Caran de Laran de Laran de Laran de Laran de Laran de Caran de Caran Laran de Caran de Laran de La arri je salomenje matika i menerih depokalimenta i ratio i me i enten i de la companya de la company INS STRUCTIONA AL STRATEG SIES TIONAL LESSONS t, Recording and repre CONTRACTOR MODEL POLICE CONTRACTOR CONTRACTO INNOVATING (4) APPLYING (3) DEVELOPING (2) BEGINNING (1) NOT USING (0) NOT APPLICABLE (0) The teacher provides adequate evidence (observational or otherwise) that he or she identifies students who do not exhibit the desired effects and adapts behaviors or creates new strategies for their unique needs and situations.
+[] Students can des [] Students ask clar scribe the relationship rifying questions abou between specific asset t their individual score essments and specific es on classroom asses learning goals and p ssments roficiency scales.
+Comments: on on the control of en se o o kirken vaar ahstore samustakelik et ovikirkinssensik Astroké kusassaran. elem konstruktura.
+II. konstruktura eta konstruktura kalanda salah eta kalanda kalanda kalanda kalanda kalanda erri e samanna menh se manneha kampakannan sembirana sa sa sa the control of the second seco The state of the s aaring arin na salahan dalah aring dalah aring 17 menyinying dalah aring aring dalah dalah salah salah salah s werter to the seasoner marks, it obtained as a final a make district. to the contract of the second anning the selection and an experience of the selection o STRUCTIONA TIONAL LESSONS t, Recording and repre INNOVATING (4) APPLYING (3) DEVELOPING (2) BEGINNING (1) NOT USING (0) NOT APPLICABLE (0) The teacher provides adequate evidence (observational or otherwise) that he or she identifies students who do not exhibit the desired effects and adapts behaviors or creates new strategies for their unique needs and situations.
+The majority of students exhibit adequate evidence (observational or otherwise) that they understand which parts of the content they are working on are important and how the parts fit together.
 The teacher provides adequate evidence (observational or otherwise) that he or she is addressing most of the following observational categories: vi.
-Chunking vii.
+Chunking viii.
 Processing viii.
-Recording and Representing The teacher provides adequate evidence (observational or otherwise) that he or she is addressing at least one of the observational categories listed at the developing level (2).
-The teacher provides no evidence that he or she is addressing any of the observational categories listed at the developing level (2).
-This principle of learning is not applicable in this employee's role within the district. [] Teacher presents [] Teacher presents [] Teacher has grou [] Teacher employs reciprocal teaching, of [] Teacher utilizes a graphic organizers, a strategles. s new declarative kno s new procedural kno ups of students make s group processing str concept attainment, the a variety of instruction nink-pair-share, and so nal strategies such as ighlight concepts and comprise steps that g ze new information, a pective analysis, think cripted dyads informal outlines, sun go together logically. nd ask clarifying ques ing hats, collaborative nmaries, pictorial note , Comments: was distributed to the second and the state of t TO THE PER SECURITION OF THE PERSON OF THE P of November (Michigan Carry & This Michigan Cards To Assessment Committee en anno anno esta a companyo de la companyo della companyo de la companyo della companyo della companyo della companyo de la companyo de la companyo della c V.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, COOK AND A CHANGE AND PROPERTY OF A PROPERTY Students appear Students are acti Students produce to know what is expe vely interacting with t e summaries and non O OBSERVED IND cted of them when the he content, volunteeri linguistic representati nber the critical conten e teacher stops at stra ng predictions and as ons that include critic king clarification ques al information. stions.
+Recording and Representing The state of the s The teacher provides no evidence that he or she is addressing any of the observational categories listed at the developing level (2).
+This principle of learning is not applicable in this employee's role within the district. [] Teacher presents [] Teacher presents [] Teacher has grouum [] Teacher employs [] Teacher etaling, of the control of the control [] Teacher utilizes of the control [] Teacher presents [] Teacher pres s new declarative kno s new procedural kno ups of students make s group processing str concept attainment, the a variety of instruction wledge in ways that h wledge in chunks that predictions, summariz rategies such as persp nink-pair-share, and so nal strategies such as free-flowing webs, dra ighlight concepts and comprise steps that g ze new information, a pective analysis, think cripted dyads informal outlines, sum go together logically. nd ask clarifying ques ing hats, collaborative nmaries, pictorial note itions processing, jigsaws, s, combination notes, Comments: MELLIN LA RECOLUMNATURA DE SE accompanied and respect to the second of the second en and de l'alle dans la disposa de la company de la compa NAMES AND ASSOCIATION OF A THEORY OF A STATE OF A STA The section of the se Copper to the second of the se and the same and the the complete that the description of the second of the sec [] Students appear [] Students are acti [] Students produce to know what is expe vely interacting with t e summaries and non O OBSERVED IND cted of them when the he content, volunteer linguistic representation nher the critical contents. e teacher stops at stra ng predictions and as ons that include critica king clarification ques al information. itions.
 Comments: